Questions and answers about SAP Business One fields and functions.

 The e-mail group is used to classify contact persons in relation to e-mail dispatch and to enable targeted communication with specific groups of contact persons.

-The "Password" field is reserved for the password of the contact person for e-commerce applications.
+The „Password“ field is reserved for the contact person's password for e-commerce applications.

 No, only one e-mail group can be assigned to a contact person.

-Yes, you can subsequently make a contact person the main contact person by clicking on the name of the contact person in the left-hand bar and then clicking on the "Set as default" button below the area.
+Yes, you can make a contact person the main contact person retrospectively by clicking on the contact person's name in the left-hand bar and then clicking on the „Set as default“ button below the area.

 Master data / Business partners / Addresses